SpiritLooper/egghead/README.md

 ## 🌐 Access & Networking

 - 🔐 All services are routed through **Traefik** with automatic HTTPS
-- 🧩 Subdomain-based access under `.egghead.lan` for each service
+- 🧩 Subdomain-based access under `.egghead.infrao.top` for each service

 ---